 Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.
 In addition to his head coaching duties, Checketts also serves as the Gauchos' pitching coach.

-In his first year as head coach of the Gauchos, Andrew Checketts made a significant and positive impact on the program.
+In his first year as head coach of the Gauchos, Checketts made a significant and positive impact on the program.
 With a 28-28 record, Checketts set a school record for the most wins by a first year coach.
 His first win came in dramatic fashion, as the Gauchos needed 12 innings to top Oregon St. 13-12 in the nightcap of a Feb.
 18 doubleheader.
-Checketts oversaw two pitchers in Matt Vedo and Andrew Vazquez who together had the most strikeouts in school history.
-Checketts led the staff to a school record for strikeouts in a season with 451.
+Checketts oversaw two pitchers in Matt Vedo and Andrew Vazquez who together had the most strikeouts by a duo in school history.
+Checketts led the staff to a then-school record for strikeouts in a season with 451.

 Known as a diligent worker with an attention for detail, Checketts' staff routinely recorded one of the best earned run averages in the nation.
 In 2010, Oregon's 3.29 ERA ranked third in the nation and second in the Pac-10.
 In 2011, Oregon's pitching staff ranked in the top-25 for the second straight year as the mark of 2.99 rated 18th in the country.
 The Ducks also ranked in the top-15 for two additional categories as UO's 8.2 strikeouts per game ranked 10th in the country, and the Ducks' 7.74 hits allowed per nine innings ranked 11th.